 . . . and men loved the darkness rather than the Light, for their deeds were evil.
 (NASB) John 3:19

 So how should we respond to the leaders of our nations?
 God has provided the answer in the following verse,

 Honor all people, love the brotherhood, fear God, honor the king.
 (NASB) 1 Pet.
 2:17

 God wants us to honor our leaders.
-The Apostle Peter wrote these words when the hated Roman Empire ruled over the land of Palestine.
+The Apostle Peter wrote these words when the hated Roman Empire ruled over the land of Canaan.
 Most of the Caesars were immoral and vile men.
 Yet, Christians were called to honor them.
 That does not mean Christians should approve of their conduct.
 Christians were called to respect the positions they hold.

 When scandal occurs, what words flow from your mouth?
 Are you critical?
 Do you speak evil of the guilty?
 How can we honor a leader?
 The Apostle Paul tells us when he wrote these words,

 And Paul said, “I was not aware, brethren, that he was high priest; for it is written, “YOU SHALL NOT SPEAK EVIL OF A RULER OF YOUR PEOPLE.”
 (NASB) Acts 23:5